highsanburger/DraftSync/README.md

 # DraftSync

 A peer to peer file synchronization web app.

+Built using the MeMe Stack (Go + HTMX)